 Adolescence is a difficult time that is a challenge for any family.
 Detect the factors that trigger stress and anxiety in children when their pre-adolescent stage It can help you not only better understand and deal with your child, but also help him get through that stage in the best possible way.

 In adolescence and preadolescence, it is normal for young people to suffer from emotional problems or anxiety.
-If at this stage your child shows problems of depression or stress, it is essential that you try to find out what is wrong.
-It is not an easy task that demands from you extreme emotional control and an understanding and empathetic attitude.
-Here are some possible factors that can cause stress in teens and tweens.
+If at this stage your child shows depression problems or stress, it's essential that you try to find out what's wrong.
+It's not an easy task that requires extreme emotional control and an understanding and empathetic attitude.
+Below I'll tell you some possible factors that can cause stress in teens and tweens.
 This will help you pay attention to your child's changes and reactions and be ready to offer the help and support they need.

 Puberty